openbmc/openbmc/upstream-layers/meta-arm/meta-arm-bsp/documentation/corstone1000/software-architecture.rst

    :width: 690
    :alt: ExternalFlash

-When a firmware update is triggered, U-Boot begins by verifying the UEFI capsule by checking its signature, version number, and size.
-After successful verification, it signals the Secure Enclave, which then starts writing the capsule contents to flash memory.

-Once the write operation is complete, the Secure Enclave resets the entire system.
-The update process is tracked using a state machine stored in the Metadata Block within flash.
-TF-M runs an OTA service that is responsible for verifying and updating the images in the passive flash bank.
-Communication between the UEFI capsule update subsystem and the OTA service follows the same data path described earlier.
-After verifying the capsule, the OTA service writes the new images to the passive bank, updates the system state to 'trial,' and initiates a reset.

-During boot, the bootloaders in both the Secure Enclave and the Host system read the Metadata Block to determine which bank to boot from.
-If the trial boot succeeds, the Host system sends an acknowledgment that transitions the system state from 'trial' to 'regular.'
-If the system fails during the trial phase or hangs, a watchdog timer triggers a reset.
-The Secure Enclave’s BL1 contains logic to detect multiple resets and can revert to the previously known-good bank.
-This fallback mechanism is essential to ensure the device remains available and functional.
+When a FWU is initiated on Corstone-1000, the following sequence of operations takes place:

+#. **Capsule Retrieval and Preparation**

+   U-Boot on the host system retrieves the firmware capsule.
+   It validates the capsule header and parses the FMP (Firmware Management Protocol) descriptor list to identify the payloads to be updated.

+   For each FMP descriptor, U-Boot:

+   Splits the firmware payload into 4 KiB chunks.
+   Invokes the PSA_FWU_Update API for each chunk, transmitting the buffer address via the FF-A (Firmware Framework for Arm) shared memory interface.

+#. **Secure Transmission and Forwarding**

+   The PSA Firmware Update (FWU) service, running as part of Trusted Services, receives the chunks through Secure Partition Client (SPC) calls.
+   It forwards these chunks to the Secure Enclave using MHU-based PSA calls.

+#. **Flashing Within the Secure Enclave**

+   Inside the Secure Enclave, the PSA FWU Agent dispatches each chunk to the shim layer.

+   The shim layer:

+   Erases the corresponding sectors in the non-active flash bank.
+   Writes the received firmware chunks at the correct offsets.
+   During partial updates, it also copies static partitions from the active bank to the non-active one to maintain consistency.

+#. **Finalization and Boot Preparation**

+   After all chunks are successfully written:

+   The shim updates the firmware manifest and the EFI System Resource Table (ESRT) entries to reflect the new image version.
+   This step enables the bootloader to recognize the new firmware for a trial boot.
+   The platform then performs an automatic reset, booting into the non-active bank in trial mode.

+#. **Trial Boot and Confirmation**

+   In trial mode, U-Boot evaluates the new firmware and issues either an accept or reject command using the PSA FWU ABI.
+   These commands are sent to the Secure Enclave, instructing the shim to update the firmware metadata accordingly.

+#. **Recovery and Fallback Mechanism**

+   If the trial boot is successful, the host sends an acknowledgment, transitioning the firmware state from 'trial' to 'regular'.

+   If the system fails or becomes unresponsive:

+   A watchdog timer triggers a system reset.
+   The BL1 firmware in the Secure Enclave detects repeated failures and reverts to the previously known-good flash bank.
+   This rollback mechanism ensures the device remains operational and recoverable, even after a failed update.

 .. image:: images/SecureFirmwareUpdate.png